abelberhane/FlappyBird/README.md

 - [5 Game Course - Python](https://www.youtube.com/watch?v=XGf2GcyHPhc&ab_channel=freeCodeCamp.org)
 ### Official Documentation
 - [Official Ruby Docs](https://www.ruby-lang.org/en/documentation/)

+# How to Run
+1) To run this game, download the repo using the following command `example command`
+2) cd into the source code directory
+3) Next step

 # To Do List
 1) Block character from floating above the screen borders